A Predictive Chance Constraint Rebalancing Approach to Mobility-on-Demand Services: Case Study

 \subsection{Computational Complexity}

 MILP is an NP-hard problem, meaning that the time required for optimizing does not scale well and cannot be solved in polynomial time.
-However, even though our algorithm is an MILP the mean computational running time is only 1.308 seconds, see \cref{tab:compMPC}.
-The algorithm was solved on a Macbook Pro with a 2.3 GHz Quad-Core Intel core i7 processor with 16 GB of RAM and we used IBM CPLEX to solve the MILP problem \cite{cplex2009v12}.
+However, since the MILP is totally unimodular the solution of the relaxed LP is always integral.
+Therefore, we can solve the optimization problem, \cref{eq:chanceconstraintgpr}, as a LP.
+The mean computational running time is 0.093 seconds, see \cref{tab:compMPC}.
 An important aspect of the CCMPC (\cref{alg:one}) is that the computational complexity is not dependent on the number of vehicles nor the number of requests.
 The computational complexity is only dependent on the number of stations, which makes the CCMPC suitable for control of large scale vehicle fleets.